Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 How to Join Wood With Or Without Expensive Tools

-Fortunately, for beginners and professionals alike there are a variety of ways to join anything from softwoods to hardwoods.
+Fortunately, for beginners and professionals alike, there are various ways to join anything from softwoods to hardwoods.

 The trick to joining wood?

-Taking the time to learn that there are dozens of ways to accomplish this seemingly simple feat.
-And then taking the time to test out your skills, acquire some tools and start assembling.
+You are taking the time to learn that there are dozens of ways to accomplish this seemingly simple feat.
+And then, take the time to test your skills, acquire some tools, and start assembling.

 Types of Wood Joints

 Most new-to-woodworking enthusiasts are surprised at the wide variety of wood joinery methods.
-And, for many, not know where to start as the tools and techniques are either too expensive or overly complex.
+And many need to figure out where to start, as the tools and techniques are too expensive or overly complex.

-But there are a number of simple solutions that allow even novices to quickly learn basic woodworking joints to make quality projects.
+But several simple solutions allow even novices to learn basic woodworking joints to make quality projects quickly.
 And while there are dozens of wood joints, the following are the most popular:

 • 90-degree angle joints